Rtone/raspberrypi-firmware-systemd-generator/README.md

 ### UTIL-LINUX

-The util-linux [lsblk(8)] utility to list for the FAT filesystems and to generate the systemd mount unit configuration encoding information about the nth FAT filesystem given by the bootloader value `boot_partition`.
+The util-linux [findmnt(8)] and [lsblk(8)] utilities to locate the bootloader FAT filesystem on the same device as the rootfs, and generate the systemd mount unit configuration encoding information about that nth FAT filesystem given by the bootloader value `boot_partition`.

+__Note__: The bootloader sets the index of the nth FAT partition used during the boot process but it does **NOT** set on which device.
+It is technically false to assume it is on the same device.

 ## INSTALL